strohs/brewery-microservices/README.md

 beer-inventory-service that more beer has been brewed.
 It will periodically call the beer-inventory-service to check how much beer is on hand and then brew more beer if the inventory is below a certain threshold.
 This service also validates beer orders from the beer-order-service by verifying the UPC code for each beer in the order.

 - [beer-inventory-service](./beer-inventory-service/README.md) - maintains the brewery's inventory of beer.
 It listens for "new-inventory" events from the beer-service and updates its count of existing beer inventory.
 It also allocates and deallocates inventory based on orders coming in from the beer-order-service

 - [beer-order-service](./beer-order-service) - simulates a beer tasting room by placing an order for a random amount of beer every two seconds.
-This is the main orchestrator of the three microservices.
+This service is the orchestrator of all three microservices.
 It uses Spring State Machine to keep track of order state as it moves through the services.

-Plus many supporting technologies:
+Plus one example failover service:
+- [beer-inventory-failover-service](./beer-inventory-failover-service/README.md) - this example service will handle
+requests to the beer-inventory-service should it go down.

+Many supporting technologies are also used:
 - [brewery-eureka](./brewery-eureka/README.md) - service discovery server using Netflix Eureka
 - [brewery-config-server](./brewery-config-server/README.md) - service configuration server using Spring Cloud Config
 - [brewery-gateway](./brewery-gateway/README.md) - an API Gateway Server using Spring Cloud Gateway
 - [Spring Cloud OpenFeign](https://spring.io/projects/spring-cloud-openfeign) - a declarative REST Client using OpenFeign
-- [Spring Cloud Circuit Breaker](https://spring.io/projects/spring-cloud-circuitbreaker) - provides failover functionality for all services using the circuit breaker pattern
+- [Spring Cloud Circuit Breaker](https://spring.io/projects/spring-cloud-circuitbreaker) - provides failover functionality for the beer-inventory-service using the circuit breaker pattern
 - [Spring Cloud Sleuth Zipkin](https://spring.io/projects/spring-cloud-sleuth) - provides distributed tracing for services using [zipkin](https://zipkin.io/)
 - [Spring State Machine](https://spring.io/projects/spring-statemachine) - keeps track of the current state of a beer order across services
 - [ActiveMQ Artemis](https://activemq.apache.org/components/artemis/) is used as the message broker.